jsnowynorth/jsnowynorth.github.io/_pages/about.md

 (LISA), where I worked on multiple collaborative projects with research faculty around campus.

-Some of my interests outside of work include soccer (futbol), rock climbing, snowboarding, hiking, backpacking, and camping.
+Some of my interests outside of work include soccer (football), rock climbing, snowboarding, hiking, backpacking, and camping.
 Feel free to shoot me an email if you want to get in touch!